subsurfaceinsights/odmx/README.md

 production server using gunicorn or similar, and can be run behind a reverse proxy with authentication.

-## Run some queries using CURL
+### Run some queries using CURL

 These are some examples using CURL.
 They are easily translated to python requests, or any other HTTP client such as javascript's fetch.
-We use `python -m json.tool` to format the output for readability.
+We can use `python -m json.tool` to format the output for readability.

 The API follows general REST conventions.
 For GET, query parameters that start with `_` are special parameters specific to the API.
-All other query parameters are part of the data model
+All other query parameters are part of the data model.

 There are a few special endpoints that are not part of the data model, such as `/api/odmx/v3/datastream_data`, which returns data for a datastream.
 Additional